 • Avoid providing substantial professional care to members of your family or to any person with whom you have a romantic relationship.

 6. Responsibility to Society

-a.
-For all Faculty, Housestaff, Post-Doctoral Fellows, and Medical Students b.
-For Clinicians c.
-For Basic and Clinical Scientists and Post-Doctoral Fellows

-• Provide responsible advice to policy makers on social and public health issues to which accurate medical knowledge is vital.
+- a.
+For all Faculty, Housestaff, Post-Doctoral Fellows, and Medical Students - Provide responsible advice to policy makers on social and public health issues to which accurate medical knowledge is vital.